Discover Kakheti | What to see in Georgia’s premier wine region

 WITNESS DAVID GAREJA MONASTERY AND THE SOUTHERN STEPPES

-Clinging to the Georgian-Azeri border south of Tbilisi, David Gareja is not only one of the most important religious sites of the country but the oldest monastery in Georgia.
-Founded in the 6th century CE by St. David Garejeli, one of the 13 Assyrian Fathers, the complex consists of hundreds of chambers, living quarters, chapels and other caves hewn right into the rockface, many adorned with century-old murals.
+Clinging to the Georgian-Azeri border, David Gareja is not only one of the most important religious sites in the country but the oldest monastery in all of Georgia!

-Unfortunately, the area has been subject to an ongoing border dispute between the two former Soviet republics, and large parts of David Gareja are not accessible at the moment (September 2022).
+Founded in the 6th century CE by David Garejeli, one of the 13 Assyrian Fathers, the stunning complex consists of hundreds of chambers, living quarters, chapels and other hollows hewn into the rockface, many of them adorned with century-old murals.
+Unfortunately, the area has been subject to an ongoing border dispute between the two former Soviet republics, and some parts of David Gareja are not accessible at the moment (September 2022).

 the dry hills of Georgia's southern steppe rise behind the red rooftops of David Gareja Monastery